Hawes Mechanical Television Archive by James T. Hawes, AA9DT

 W9XAP STUDIOS occupied the 25th floor of the landmark Chicago Daily News building.
 Today, we know this location as 2 North Riverside Plaza.
 The famous, Art Deco building still stands on Chicago’s northwest side, blocks from Chicago’s Loop.
 Chicagoans are most familiar with this edifice.
 A bridge over Canal Street connects it to the Metra train terminal.
 Commuters pass through the building and exit where Madison Street crosses the Chicago River.

 SISTER STATION.
 W9XAP / WMAQ had a Chicago sister station in W9XAO / WIBO.
 WIBO provided W9XAO's sound.
+W9XAO / WIBO started transmitting television in 1930.
+By 1931, the cooperative stations were providing three hours of programming daily.
 A building on Chicago's north side housed W9XAO’s studios.
 Unfortunately, W9XAO's 6312 North Broadway home is gone today.
 It once stood a few doors south of Devon Avenue, near the Loyola University campus.

 SANABRIA.
 Both W9XAP and W9XAO owe their technology to Chicago television inventor Ulises A. Sanabria.
 Sanabria began public, experimental telecasts on June 19, 1928.
 Chicago AM radio station WCFL sent the pictures aloft.
-The WCFL television studio occupied a spot way out at the end of Navy Pier.
+Meanwhile, station WIBO carried the accompanying sound.
+The WCFL television transmitter was an ex-Navy circuit that occupied the north tower of Navy Pier.
+The station antenna spanned the space between the two towers.
 Sanabria's historic program probably also rode high into the night sky and bounced off the ionosphere: WCFL's experimental shortwave outlet W9XAA may have simulcast the show.
 The signal may have landed hundreds of miles away, as shortwave telecasts often did.
 In those days, ham radio operators built their own television receivers.
-Some may have received the Navy Pier signal.
+Some might have received the Navy Pier signal.

 WHIZ KID.
 Sanabria, an Oak Park native, conceived of television as a high school freshman.
 Sanabria's television epiphany occurred about the same time as Philo Farnsworth's.
 Some four years later, Sanabria demonstrated his working television system.
 Bill Parker was the engineer who built much of W9XAO and W9XAP.
 Bill's reminiscences trace Sanabria's television invention back to October, 1925.